Submitted by Taps Coogan on the 19th of January 2017 to The Sounding Line.

 Among the various uses of agricultural land, the one which has seen the most rapid decline is also the largest by area: agricultural pastures and meadows.
 These are the lands used to graze livestock.
 The trend towards more ‘economic’ factory farms may be permitting much of what was once pasture land to be converted to non-agricultural purposes.
 It is not clear how that land can be returned to agricultural use if needed.

 While no one knows exactly how these various factors will play out, it seems likely that agricultural supply will constrain demand and not the other way around.
-Increasing food prices will be the mechanism by which markets keep dietary changes and population growth ‘balanced’ against constrained food production.
-That should mean an end to the nearly 10 year bear market for basic agricultural commodities.
+Unfortunately, increasing food prices may prove to be the mechanism by which markets keep dietary demands ‘balanced’ against constrained food production.